27 Dec Why One Cant Learn ENough

-As successful executive leaders, we come across a lot of situations every day and experience tumultuous events which defines our growth.
-But one of the biggest derailments from our successful executive career ahead is thinking that we know enough and have experienced enough.
+As successful executive leaders, we come across many situations every day and experience tumultuous events that define our growth.
+But one of the most significant derailments from our successful executive career is thinking that we know enough and have experienced enough.

-What we see as the end of our horizon ahead is the beginning of another.
+What we see as the end of our horizon ahead is the beginning of another journey.

-The most extraordinary example of lifelong learner is Steve Jobs.
-Before founding Apple Steve Jobs attended lectures at a small computer technology company called Hewlett-Packard.
+The most extraordinary example of a lifelong learner is Steve Jobs.
+Before founding Apple, Steve Jobs attended lectures at a small computer technology company called Hewlett-Packard.
 He worked for companies like HP, Atari.
 He was closely observing these companies and then later his competitors.
-Steve Jobs not only learnt from their successes but also their mistakes and avoided doing the same with Apple.
+Steve Jobs learned from their successes and their mistakes and avoided doing the same with Apple.

-A lifelong learner keeps acquiring finer skills despite the huge magnitude of success they may attain or educational degree they may get.
+A lifelong learner keeps acquiring more refined skills despite the vast magnitude of success they may attain or their educational degree.

-To be a good executive leader, its essential to learn everyday and to keep our mind open to grasp more nuanced things.
+As a leader, it’s essential to learn every day and keep our minds open to grasp more nuanced things.
 It keeps us updated and gives a boost to our teams.

 Not being self-aware or conscious can lead to false beliefs and is ultimately an obstacle.

-A learner who never ceases to learn is like a mountaineer who reaches the top of the peak and continues to explore other peaks.
+A learner who never ceases to learn is like a mountaineer who reaches the top of the peak and explores other mountains.

 “That is what learning is.
 You suddenly understand something you’ve understood all your life, but in a new way.” – Doris Lessing